uqwhua/TrjPrivacy/README.md

   - dummy [7]

 ## Source Codes
-We would like to thank some authors for kindly providing the publicly-available runable source code:
+We would like to thank the authors for kindly providing the publicly-available runable source code:
 - [W4M](https://kdd.isti.cnr.it/W4M/)
 - [AdaTrace](https://github.com/git-disl/AdaTrace)
-- DPT: we obtained it from the authors but don't have the right to make it public here.
+- DPT: we obtained it directly from the authors but don't have the right to make it public here.
 - GLOVE, KLT, mixzone, dummy: implemented by ourselves in Java and provided in this repository.

 ## Environment